zixin448/tp/docs/UserGuide.md

 ## Student
 ### Adding person as a student to a class: `add_student`

-Replaces the currently existing `Person` contact with a `Student` contact and adds them to a given class.
+Replaces the currently existing `Person` contact with a `Student` contact and adds this student to the given class.

 Format: `add_student n/NAME id/STUDENT_ID tn/TUTORIAL_NAME`